 1. Use Trainer Specific Tires (Wheel-on Trainers)

 Trainer-specific tires are made of different materials than standard bike tires.
-They make riding on a wheel-on trainer much quieter.
-They also provide a better grip so they won’t slip off the trainer’s cylinder.
+As a result, they make riding on a wheel-on trainer much quieter.
+They also provide better traction so they won’t slip off the trainer’s cylinder.

 2. Use Trainer Mat